Azure/communication-ui-library/docs/architecture/ConnectToRedux.md

 ## Connect Stateful Client to Redux

-Redux is a popular state management framework, it provides a centralized app state.
-You can easily integrate redux with all popular UI frameworks(React, Angular, VueJs).
-Developers can eaily integrate our stateful client with redux, and connect redux to their own exisiting framework.
+Redux is a popular state management framework that provides a centralized app state.
+You can easily integrate Redux with all popular UI frameworks (React, Angular, VueJs).
+Developers can easily integrate our stateful client with Redux, and connect Redux to their own existing framework.

 ![Connect with redux](../images/stateful-redux-ui.png)